tomsoderlund/toms-guidebooks/Development/AI and Machine Learning.md

 # AI and Machine Learning

-⚠️ = extra important resources.
+⚠️ = extra important resources for beginners.

 This page: http://SDRLND.ME/ai-ml-github